Tracardi/tracardi-api/manual/en/docs/flow/actions/fetch_from_influxdb_action.md

 ## Configuration

 #### With form
-- InfluxDB resource - Here select your InfluxDB resource, containing you token and your database URL.
+- InfluxDB resource - InfluxDB resource, containing your token and database URL to the database instance.
-- Organization - Here type in the name of your InfluxDB resource that you want to fetch data from.
-This field does not support the dotted notation.
+- Organization - The name of your organization, it is the equivalent of database instance.
-- Bucket - Here type in the name of your InfluxDB bucket that you want to fetch data from.
+- Bucket - The name of the bucket that you want to write to.
-  This field does not support the dotted notation as well.
-- Filters - Here insert key-value pairs.
-Key is the name of your field in InfluxDB, and value is just its value.
+- Filters - Insert key-value pairs.
+Key is the name of your field in InfluxDB, and value is its value.
 If values match, then the record will be returned from InfluxDB.
-- Lower time bound - That's the lower bound of your search.
+- Lower time bound - That's the lower time bound of your search.
 It can be either relative (so for example -1d), or fixed (2022-01-12).
 Path notation is fully supported.
-- Upper time bound - That is the upper bound of your search.
+- Upper time bound - That is the upper time bound of your search.
 It can be relative or fixed, path is supported as well.

 #### Advanced configuration